MohsinRaz3/next-folio/src/posts/gpt-3-generated-poetry.md

 - It writes a sensible continuation of the prompt.
 - It even manages rhyming (between 'one/sun', and 'spell/hell').

-A lot of the other samples were also quite interesting (check them out [here](https://github.com/pixegami/gpt-3-poetry-results)) and full of creative ideas.

 ### ✍ Hacker Rap